Quantum wreath products and Schur--Weyl duality II: Introduction

 While the braid relations imply that elements of the form $H_w$ for $w\in \Sigma_d$ are well-defined, the free $K$-submodule $\cH(d)$ with basis $\{ H_w\}_{w\in \Sigma_d}$ is generally not a subalgebra of $B \wr \cH(d)$ because multiplication between $H_w$'s is not closed.
 In fact, the theory of quantum wreath product is devoted to handling the failure of $\cH(d)$ to be a subalgebra.

 In \cite{LNX24}, necessary and sufficient conditions on $Q$ so that $B\wr \cH(d)$ affords PBW bases (see Conditions \eqref{def:P1}--\eqref{def:P9} in Section \ref{sec:QWP}) were obtained.
 Additionally, a uniform approach to the construction of Schur functors was developed for certain finite-dimensional quantum wreath products.
-In particular, for the Hu algebra $\cH_q(\Sigma_m) \wr \cH(d)$, there is a Schur functor $\cF : \bS(n,m)$-mod $\to \cH_q(\Sigma_m) \wr \cH(d)$-mod, provided $n \geq dm$, where $\bS(n,m)$ is a wreath Schur algebra (see Section \ref{sec:WSA}).